What could be the impact of Brexit on art logistics?

 Why store at Katoen Natie?

-As the above shows, after a storage period with us, you can be sure that your objects can still easily travel the EU.
+As the above shows, after an art storage period with us, you can be sure that your objects can still easily travel the EU.
 This applies to both objects subjected to customs and objects which have the EU’s free circulation status, while saving you unnecessary costs and headaches.

 - Hyper-secure (INCERT3)